Joan Frey Boytim's Private Voice Studio Handbook is a Must-Have for all Voice Teachers

 + Multiple Income Streams: there's a list on page 105 of other income producers.
 She gives great ideas!

-- Since this book was published in 2003, it doesn't offer advice on running your website or using a powerful online tool like Music Teacher's Helper.
+- Since this book was published in 2003, it doesn't offer advice on running your website or using online scheduling.

 - Some of the topics, like what to wear (she recommends skirts for females...) are not necessarily going to resonate with Gen X, Gen Y, and the Millennials.
 When in doubt, go for Business Casual or for Business Dress.
 It's always better to be over-dressed than under-dressed.